jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 entities to deal with you properly.

-Many Internet services are based on gathering data about users, and using that data for, for instance, targeted advertisements.
+Many Internet services are based on gathering data about users, and using that data for targeted advertisements.
 More data from more users makes it possible to run a service more accurately or with better results; here again scale brings advantages.

-Another trend is that more and more content is becoming available locally, from a content delivery or provider function directly on your own ISP's network.
-We predict that eventually most content will be delivered this way, reducing the role that global IP connections across the Internet play.
+Another trend is that more and more content is becoming available locally, from a content delivery or provider function directly on one's own ISP network.
+We predict that eventually most content will be delivered this way, reducing the role that global IP connectivity across the Internet plays.
 By some metrics this has already happened; what practical - positive or negative - impacts might this have on the Internet technology?

 There are also security tradeoffs.
 Large entities are generally better equipped to move to more recent and more secure technology.
 For instance, the Domain Name System (DNS) shows signs of ageing but due to the legacy of deployed systems, has changed very slowly.
-Newer technology developed at the IETF enables DNS queries to be performed confidentially, but its deployment is happening mostly in browsers that use global DNS resolver services, such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8.
+Newer technology developed in accordance with IETF standards enables DNS queries to be performed confidentially, but its deployment is happening mostly in browsers that use global DNS resolver services, such as Cloudflare's 1.1.1.1 or Google's 8.8.8.8.
 This results in faster evolution and better security for end users.